holistudio/project-spaceship/UPDATES.md

 ## Log

+### 2024-02-25

+Played around with the Conv3D function.
+Assuming an input tensor of (7, 500, 500, 500), it takes awhile for a 3D convolution to finish given the large size and the Conv3D's stride=1.
+Increasing the kernel size obviously doesn't help because that just increases the amount of computations per "kernel sliding window."
+Increasing the stride helps reduce the number of computations but at the trade off of reducing the dimensions of the output "too much" - you may lose the complexity in the data after the convolution encodes it to lower dimensional space.

+Given that these 3D convolutions can take a long time it might be worth looking at ways to reduce the necessary computations by considering which parts of the input tensor has not changed.
+Can PyTorch make this comparison between one tensor and a previously processed tensor and just look at the kernels that need re-calculation?
+The thing is, parts of the 3D grid will remain blank for some time in the initial steps when the Block Laying Agent is just starting to place blocks in a small area of the block

 ### 2024-02-24

 Finished playing around with Conv2D function parameters.
 Started diagramming how Block Laying Agent could work with dataset.